 Get an overview of your company’s recurring costs – Subscription management for CEOs

-More and more services are bought as a subscription.
-In fact, companies use two to three times more subscription-based services than they believe (SaaS, memberships, newspapers etc).
-The lack of a clear overview of how much is being spent and what is really being used makes companies waste more money on unused subscriptions and user accounts each year.
+We buy more and more services as a subscription.
+Companies use two to three times more subscription-based services than they believe (SaaS, memberships, newspapers, etc.).
+The lack of a clear overview of how much we spend and what we use makes companies waste more money on unused subscriptions, and user accounts each year.

 Companies waste 15-20% of what they spend on subscriptions